-Sarah (Menefee) Gibson was born in January 1854 in Preston County, WV, the daughter of John and Sarah (Evans) Menefee.
-One of her sons gave his life for our nation during World War I.
+Sarah (Menefee) Gibson was born in January 1854 in Newburg, Preston County, WV, the daughter of John and Sarah (Evans) Menefee.

-When she was just an infant, Sarah's mother died, and the following year, in 1855, her father married Ruhama Hanshaw.
-Thus, for all intents and purposes, Ruhama became Sarah's mother, and apparently raised her.
+When Sarah was just an infant, her mother died, and the following year, in 1855, her father married Ruhama Hanshaw.
+Thus, for all intents and purposes, Ruhama became Sarah's mother figure and apparently raised her.

 In the fall of 1906, as he approached his 52nd birthday, John "contracted a severe case of typhoid fever and later he developed a severe case of pneumonia," said the Journal.
 He died on Jan.
 29, 1907.
 Said the Journal, "The funeral was held in the Tunnelton M.E. church Tuesday by his pastor and the interment was made in the cemetery at the camp ground."